nsengiyumvamoses90/portfolio/README.md

-# portfolio of my code:https://github.com/nsengiyumvamoses90/portfolio.git
+# This is my portfolio
-by using figma of my portfolio:https://www.figma.com/file/LV9VdPqwEoGuz8Nm4ioJoO/Personal-portfolio?node-id=0%3A1
+This is the link:https://nsengiyumvamoses90.github.io/portfolio/ by using figma of my portfolio:https://www.figma.com/file/LV9VdPqwEoGuz8Nm4ioJoO/Personal-portfolio?node-id=0%3A1